candrasc/BasketBall-WinPrediction/README.md

 Accuracy: 0.666, AUC: 0.694 log loss: 0.616

 ### Improving Results with a Neural Net
-Finally, I use a neural network on the preprocessed data from our log reg classifier.
+Finally, I use a neural network on the preprocessed data from our log reg classifier notebook.

-I opted for simple Keras Sequential netowrk with 8 hidden layers.
+I opted for a simple Keras Sequential network with 8 hidden layers.

 I then used the Keras sklearn wrapper in order to create an sklearn estimator from my model.
-This allowed me to you GridsearchCV to tune my neural net.
+This allows me to use sklearn's GridsearchCV to tune my neural net.
 I also made a custom sklearn scorer so that gridsearch would use AUC to evlaluate models, rather than accuracy.

 In the end our best parameters returned an accuracy of 67.8% and AUC of 71.7.
 A fairly significant improvement.

 It returned a better Accuracy and AUC than the log reg classifier.